 In geometry we study the notion of space, which we now understand to be a multi-faceted concept.
 The history of the subject shows that different incarnations of the idea of space appear naturally, often motivated by real-world examples.
 For instance, the word "space” may refer to the phase space of a classical mechanical system, the spacetime of general relativity, the operator-theoretic space of quantum mechanics, or the graphs that model a network like the Internet.

-Geometry has often preceded modern applications: for example, GPS-technology uses differential geometry and discrete geometric optimization; cryptographic protocols increasingly use ideas from arithmetic geometry, and search algorithms use linear spaces.
-Geometry has always been intricately linked with theoretical physics, but also the recent theoretical study of the structure of data involves more and more geometry.
+Geometry has preceded modern applications too.
+For example, GPS-technology uses differential geometry and discrete geometric optimization, cryptographic protocols increasingly use ideas from arithmetic geometry, and search algorithms use the theory of linear spaces.